peng225/oval/README.md

 ```
 $ make
 $ ./oval -h
-Usage of ./oval:
-  -bucket string
+A data validation tool for S3-compatible object storages.
+If no subcommands are specified, Oval runs in the single-process mode.

+Usage:
+  oval [flags]
+  oval [command]

+Available Commands:
+  completion  Generate the autocompletion script for the specified shell
+  follower    Start a follower of the multi-process mode
+  help        Help about any command
+  leader      Start the leader of the multi-process mode

+Flags:
-        The name list of the buckets. e.g. "bucket1,bucket2"
+      --bucket strings     The name list of the buckets. e.g. "bucket1,bucket2"
-  -endpoint string
-        The endpoint URL and TCP port number. e.g. "http://127.0.0.1:9000"
+      --endpoint string    The endpoint URL and TCP port number. e.g. "http://127.0.0.1:9000"
-  -follower
-        The process run as a follower.
-  -follower_list string
-        [For leader] The follower list.
-  -follower_port int
-        [For follower] TCP port number to which a follower listens. (default -1)
-  -leader
-        The process run as the leader.
-  -load string
+  -h, --help               help for oval
-        File name to load the execution context.
+      --load string        File name to load the execution context.
-  -num_obj int
-        The maximum number of objects. (default 10)
+      --num_obj int        The maximum number of objects. (default 10)
-  -num_worker int
-        The number of workers per process. (default 1)
+      --num_worker int     The number of workers per process. (default 1)
-  -ope_ratio string
-        The ration of put, get and delete operations. e.g. "2,3,1" (default "1,1,1")
+      --ope_ratio string   The ration of put, get and delete operations. e.g. "2,3,1" (default "1,1,1")
-  -profiler
-        Enable profiler.
+      --profiler           Enable profiler.
-  -save string
-        File name to save the execution context.
+      --save string        File name to save the execution context.
-  -size string
-        The size of object.
+      --size string        The size of object.
 Should be in the form like "8k" or "4k-2m".
 The unit "g" or "G" is not allowed. (default "4k")
-  -time int
+      --time duration      Time duration for run the workload. (default 3s)

+Use "oval [command] --help" for more information about a command.
+$ ./oval leader -h
+Start the leader of the multi-process mode.

+Usage:
+  oval leader [flags]

+Flags:
+      --bucket strings          The name list of the buckets. e.g. "bucket1,bucket2"
+      --endpoint string         The endpoint URL and TCP port number. e.g. "http://127.0.0.1:9000"
+      --follower_list strings   The follower list.
+  -h, --help                    help for leader
+      --num_obj int             The maximum number of objects. (default 10)
+      --num_worker int          The number of workers per process. (default 1)
+      --ope_ratio string        The ration of put, get and delete operations. e.g. "2,3,1" (default "1,1,1")
+      --size string             The size of object.
+Should be in the form like "8k" or "4k-2m".
+The unit "g" or "G" is not allowed. (default "4k")
-        Time duration in seconds to run the workload. (default 3)
+      --time duration           Time duration for run the workload. (default 3s)
+$ ./oval follower -h
+Start a follower of the multi-process mode.

+Usage:
+  oval follower [flags]

+Flags:
+      --follower_port int   TCP port number to which the follower listens. (default -1)
+  -h, --help                help for follower
 ```

 ## Example